From basic to elaborate, there's a sewing machine for every need

-With so much else to keep us busy -- video games, endless texting with friends and family, and the internet putting the world of entertainment at our feet -- it may surprise you to find that sewing and crafting are more popular than ever.
+With so much else to keep us busy -- video games, endless texting with friends and family, and the Internet putting the world of entertainment at our fingertips -- it may surprise you to find that sewing and crafting are more popular than ever.
 To indulge that interest, there are thousands of sewing machines on the market, from simple to extremely fancy.
-The good news is that most people can get a terrific machine for $150 or less that will do just about anything they need it to and make sewing and crafting pleasant and problem-free.